 First, make the pastry dough

 - Remove the dough from the food processor and place it on a floured work surface.
 Flour your hands and knead for just a few seconds until the dough forms a ball.
+(Photo #3)

 - Cut the dough in half to form two smaller balls and wrap each one in plastic.
 Place the balls in the refrigerator for at least 1 hour before using.
+(Photo #4)

 Next, make the fig filling

 - Add the fig paste to the bowl with the nut mixture and mix to incorporate.
+(Photo #4)

 Finally, assemble, bake, and make the glaze

-- Spread the fig and nut filling (a log shape sized layer) and use your hands to shape it into a log that's equal in length to the dough rectangle.
+- Spread the fig and nut filling (a log shape sized layer) and use your hands to shape it into a log that’s equal in length to the dough rectangle.
+(Photo #2)

-- Begin to wrap the dough around the log using your fingers to make sure it's being rolled evenly.
+- Begin to wrap the dough around the log using your fingers to make sure it’s being rolled evenly.
+(Photo #3)

 - Use a pastry cutter to trim any excess off the ends, then finish rolling the dough to complete the log.
 Dip your finger in water and run it along the edge of the dough to create a seal on the seam.
 Note: Save the dough scraps for the next batch.
-Depending on how long you roll the dough and how much filling you use, you should be able to roll out approximately 3 18x5-inch strips of dough.
+Depending on how long you roll the dough and how much filling you use, you should be able to roll out approximately 3 18×5-inch strips of dough.
+(Photo #4)

 - Place the log seam side down and cut it into 1 to 2-inch-long pieces using the pastry cutter or a very sharp knife.
 Place the cookies on a baking sheet and repeat the process for the remaining dough and fig filling.
 Bake the cookies for 20-23 minutes, or until lightly golden on the bottom.
 Move the cuccidati to a wire rack and allow them to cool completely before decorating with the icing and sprinkles.
+(Photo #5)

-- Combine 2 cups (240g) of confectioner's sugar and 5 tablespoons (75g) of heavy cream in a bowl and whisk until smooth.
+- Combine 2 cups (240g) of confectioner’s sugar and 5 tablespoons (75g) of heavy cream in a bowl and whisk until smooth.
 You may need to add a little more heavy cream (or water) a little at a time if the mixture is too thick.
-You want the mixture to not be so thick that it doesn't spread, but not runny.
+You want the mixture to not be so thick that it doesn’t spread, but not runny.
 You should be able to dip the cuccidati into the glaze and not have it run down the sides.
+(Photo #6)

 - Dip each cuccidati into the glaze and top with sprinkles while the glaze is still wet.
+(Photo #7)

 - Allow the cuccidati glaze to dry completely before serving or storing.
 The size of your cuccidati is up to you.
 We included this image so you can see that some are larger than others.
 This is entirely a personal preference.
+(Photo #8)

-Top tips for cuccidati
+Top tips

 - The dough.
-The pasta frolla needs time in the refrigerator so be sure to not skip this step.
-It needs at least an hour but can be made 1-2 days ahead of time.
-When you remove it from the fridge, give it a good 15-20 minutes before you start to work with it to allow it to come to room temperature.
+Pasta frolla, or short-crust pastry dough, needs time in the fridge so make sure you do not skip the chilling step.
+The dough needs at least an hour but can sit for 1-2 days.
+When you remove it from the fridge, give it a good 15-20 minutes before working with it.

 Cookies are an important part of any holiday, and Christmas is no exception!
 Here are some of our favorite cookies to make around Christmastime, in addition to the cuccidati.